French border checks in force over Italy's migrant policy | Business

 - Italy

+On Sunday morning, several dozen migrants were sleeping on mattresses under a highway overpass — numbers that could swell as France cracks down on crossings.

-France announced this week it was sending 500 extra officers to beef up its frontiers with Italy, and announced “serious” passport controls, in retaliation for Italy's delays in helping humanitarian ships that rescue migrants in the Mediterranean.
-Police checked cars crossing the border Sunday, stopping migrants, and patrolled trains.
+France announced this week it was sending 500 extra officers to beef up its frontiers with Italy in retaliation for Italy's delays in helping humanitarian ships that rescue migrants in the Mediterranean.

+Police patrolled trains and roads across the border on Sunday, stopping migrants.
+Along the winding coastal road that connects the two neighbours, traffic flowed freely from France to Italy but barely crawled in the other direction.

+An Associated Press reporter saw French border police stopping nearly every car, making drivers open their trunks and boarding large vehicles like camper vans.

 France far outranks Italy in terms of processing asylum applications.
 Data from January to August shows that Germany received the most applications this year, topping 100,000, followed by France with 82,535.
 Italy trailed Spain and Austria in fifth place with 43,750 applications.